Our Walkathon Fundraising Websites Make It Easy to Raise Money Online

 a Walk-a-thon: Timeline & Planner

-More and more, organizations opt to put a furry spin on their annual walk-a-thon by expanding its participant audience to our favorite four-legged friends.
-Planning a dog walk-a-thon follows many of the same familiar steps of a regular walk-a-thon.
-However, specific needs exist for accommodating both your human and canine friends.
-The following download is designed to serve as an addendum to DoJiggy's How to Run a Successful Walk-A-Thon: A Compete Guide to Managing your Fundraising Walk.Dog Walk Supplement
+Many organizations opt to put a furry spin on their annual walk-a-thon by expanding their participant audience to our favorite four-legged friends.
+Planning a dog walkathon follows many of the same familiar steps of a regular walk-a-thon.
+However, specific needs exist for accommodating your human and canine friends.
+Read more on logistics and fun ideas for dog walk-a-thons.Information for Dog Walks

-To offset the costs required to produce a walkathon event and boost your fundraising dollars, you may be considering sponsorships.
+You may consider sponsorships to offset the costs required to produce a walkathon event and boost your fundraising dollars.
 Corporate or community sponsors fulfill a critical role in any successful walkathon or fundraising event through financial contributions and helping to increase awareness for your event.
-Here are some useful guidelines on how to get sponsors to support a walkathon.
+Here are some useful guidelines for getting sponsors to support a walkathon.
 Hint – think about what’s in it for them!Learn More